adamvinueza/graphs/README.md

 When distances between adjacent vertices are always the same, you can use an algorithm known as _breadth-first search_ to find the shortest paths from a source vertex to any other vertex in graph.
-(When distances are _not_ always the same, you will need to use a different algorith.)
+(When distances are _not_ always the same, you will need to use a different algorithm.)

 The algorithm works by giving vertices three properties: _visited_, _parent_ and _distance_ (sometimes also referred to as a _cost_).
 The visited property is set